Gary Miller (politician): Accusation of sexual harassment

 Rebecca Weir, a former staff member of Miller, claimed that he asked her to "twirl for him" after a meeting.
 According to Weir, "He said, ‘My God, you look amazing today.
 Just stunning.’
 And he was kind of leering at me, and then he asked me to twirl,".
-Soon after the incident, Miller's Chief of Staff, called Ms. Weir to offer an ad-hoc bonus as instructed by Miller.
+Soon after the incident, Miller's chief of staff called Weir to offer an ad-hoc bonus as instructed by Miller.

 Personal life

 Miller and his wife, Cathy, have three sons and one daughter.

 Abduction of grandchildren

 On November 19, 2007, three of Miller's grandsons, Brian (8) and twins Evan and Christian (6), did not show for a scheduled joint-custody visit with their grandparents, the Millers.
 The Millers accused the boys' mother, Jennifer Lopez DeJongh, of abducting the children.
 DeJongh was divorced from Miller's son, Brian Miller, and the two were in dispute over certain custodial rights regarding medical and educational decisions for the children.
 Brian had previously pled guilty in 2000 to charges of spousal and child abuse.
 In 2006, prosecutors allowed him to change his plea to not guilty and dismissed the case after he completed probation, a parenting class, and 224 hours of community service.
 In August 2011, DeJongh and the boys were located in Mexicali, Mexico.
 DeJongh was charged with three counts of child custody deprivation in Los Angeles County, but federal charges of flight to avoid prosecution were dropped following her extradition.
 The children were reunited with the Miller family.
 Congressman Miller commented that, "My wife and I are extremely relieved that after more than 3 1/2 years our grandchildren have been found unharmed and returned safely to the United States" and that he was "eternally grateful" to the Federal Bureau of Investigation, the Los Angeles County Sheriff's Department, the National Center for Missing and Exploited Children, Mexican authorities and "all those whose hard work and unwavering dedication made this possible".